Cayman Islands Regiment: 2020

 In late January 2020, the first set of senior officers and junior officers were chosen.
 The Commanding Officer was announced to be Lieutenant Colonel Simon Watson, who was formerly an Officer for the Royal Dragoon Guards.
 The Second in Command is Lieutenant Colonel Simon Spiers.
 The Staff Judge Advocate and Regimental Legal Advisor is Major Andre Mon Desir, who was the Supreme Court Judge in Trinidad and Tobago and also a member of the Trinidad and Tobago Defence Force.
 The first six junior officers were chosen, these six will be sent for training in mid-February 2020 to Bermuda with the Royal Bermuda Regiment, and thereafter onwards to the United Kingdom for additional officer training at Royal Military Academy Sandhurst.
 An additional 50-60 personnel will be recruited and will also be sent for training in Bermuda with the Royal Bermuda Regiment in early Summer 2020.
-The Regimental Sergeant Major is Warrant Officer 1 David Shelton, who has had 13 years of non-commissioned officer experience in the British Army with operational tours of duty, training, and recruitment.
+The regimental sergeant major is Warrant Officer 1 David Shelton, who has had 13 years of non-commissioned officer experience in the British Army with operational tours of duty, training, and recruitment.

 In early June 2020, five of the junior officer cadets began their officer training at Royal Military Academy Sandhurst and the recruitment of the 50 additional personnel began.

 2021

-In late 2020 into early 2021 saw the Recruitment of Cohort 1 of 2021.
-A Short Term Training Team was deployed to Grand Cayman to assist the Regiment with the training of the recruits as well as to deliver kit.
-In the Summer of 2021 saw the Recruitment of Cohort 2 of 2021 which also saw another Short Term Training Team also deployed from the UK to assist.
-Also during the Summer of 2021 saw the Regiment acquire logistical vehicular equipment by way of three HX-60 MANS Trucks, two Unimog Ambulances, one Volvo Front Loader, and one Kratcher Tactical Field Kitchen trailer.
+In late 2020 into early 2021 saw the recruitment of Cohort 1 of 2021.
+A short-term training team was deployed to Grand Cayman to assist the regiment with the training of the recruits as well as to deliver kit.
+In the summer of 2021, saw the recruitment of Cohort 2 of 2021 which also saw another short-term training team also deployed from the UK to assist.
+Also during the summer of 2021 saw the regiment acquire logistical vehicular equipment by way of three HX-60 MANS Trucks, two Unimog ambulances, one Volvo front loader, and one Kratcher tactical field kitchen trailer.
 In 2021 the Cayman Islands Regiment also saw the official publication of the Defence Bill in the Cayman Islands Parliament.

+Organisation

+Leadership

+The Cayman Islands is a British overseas territory (BOT).
+Its defence is therefore the responsibility of the United Kingdom.
+The Governor of the Cayman Islands is the Crown's (Charles III) Representative on the islands.
+Consequently, the Cayman Islands Regiment is under the control of the Governor, who acts as Commander-in-Chief of the Regiment.
+Remuneration and financing is the responsibility of the Ministry of Home Affairs.
+There is additional assistance, especially with training and equipment, from the Ministry of Defence.
+The Regiment's Honorary Colonel is Major General Mark Lancaster, Baron Lancaster of Kimbolton.

 Commanding officers

-As of January 2020, the commanding officer is Lieutenant Colonel Simon Watson.
-Lieutenant Colonel Watson will leave his post as Commanding Officer of the Regiment on 1 April 2023.
-As of March 2023, Colonel Roger Carter will be the Regiment's new Commanding Officer on 1 April 2023.